-- Strategy On A Page (SOAP): framed by the seven principles, we set annual strategies and targets that determine our priorities for the year.
+- Balanced scorecard: annual strategies and targets that determine our priorities for the year.

-- Annual Sustainability Report: Our annual reporting summarises our business performance based on our sustainability code, and includes independent verification to ensure the information we report publicly is accurate, material to our stakeholders and inclusive of their interests.
-We have received numerous awards recognising the effectiveness of our annual sustainability report.
+- Annual sustainability report: Our annual report summarises our business performance based on our Sustainability Code, and includes independent verification to ensure the information we report publicly is accurate, material to our stakeholders and inclusive of their interests.

-Annually we also report against the international Global Reporting Initiative (GRI) Sustainability Reporting Guidelines.
-We aim for the best practices as laid out in these international standards.
-Read more about GRI and our Annual Sustainability Report.
+- International - we report annually against the Global Reporting Initiative (GRI) Sustainability Reporting Guidelines.
+Find the GRI index and our annual reports here.